Regional Tournament Team Assignments

 - $500 for teams that drop after the start of the tournament, that fail to show for the tournament, or that leave the tournament early without permission of the AMTA Representative(s).

-Bid Allocations: Each regional site is allotted a minimum of seven direct bids to an opening round championship series tournament, or “ORCS,” as indicated.
+Bid Allocations: Each regional site is allotted bids pursuant to Rules 6.6 and 6.7 to Opening Round Championship Series Tournament(s), or “ORCS,” as indicated.
 The top six teams at each ORCS will receive bids to the National Championship Tournament.
-Each school may earn no more than two bids to the opening round championship.
-If a bid from a regional tournament to the opening round is declined or otherwise ineligible, that bid is placed into a nationwide "Open Bid" pool.
+Each school may earn no more than two bids to ORCS.
+If a bid from a Regional to ORCS is declined or otherwise ineligible, that bid is placed into a nationwide "Open Bid" pool.
 Open Bids will be distributed to the next best team, nationwide, which did not qualify for ORCS.
-AMTA does not anticipate distributing any Open Bids until – at the earliest – the week between the third and fourth weekends of regionals.
+AMTA does not anticipate distributing any Open Bids until – at the earliest – the week between the third and fourth weekends of Regionals.
 For more information on the Open Bid procedures and to view the current open bid list, click here.

 Roster Review Procedures: If schools are uncertain of the proper "A", "B", "C", or "D" designation for their teams, schools may submit rosters to AMTA for review under the new Rule 2.9(9).
 Schools must submit on or before the Team Roster submission deadline for the first tournament that the school is assigned to attend (21 days before the tournament start).
 Rosters and all supporting documentation should be submitted via email to the Tournament Administration Committee.